 The generalist field placement reflects the educational competencies of the generalist curriculum and addresses values, theoretical knowledge, and skills common to all social work roles.
 The focus is on professional development, assessment, and intervention regardless of setting.
-MSSW address policy, advocacy, ethics, and generalist practice with individuals, families, small groups, organizations, and communitieis.
-Generalist students are in field two days per week for fall and spring to complete a minimum total of 400 field placement hours for the generalist year.
+Generalist competencies address policy, advocacy, ethics, and generalist practice with individuals, families, small groups and organizations.
+Generalist students are usually in field two days per week for fall and spring to complete a minimum total of 400 field placement hours for the generalist year.